-United Airlines sees first-quarter $2.1 billion pretax loss as coronavirus hits LatAm investments
+United Airlines sees $2.1 billion loss as coronavirus hits LatAm growth hopes, seeks more federal aid

-(Reuters) - United Airlines (UAL.O) said on Monday it expects to report a pretax loss of about $2.1 billion for the first quarter, hurt by a precipitous drop in travel demand from the coronavirus outbreak which has weighed on its investments in Latin America.
+CHICAGO (Reuters) - United Airlines (UAL.O) said on Monday it expects to report a pre-tax loss of about $2.1 billion for the first quarter, after the coronavirus pandemic smothered its growth aspirations in Latin America and led the company to seek another $4.5 billion in government aid.

+Chicago-based United said first quarter revenues are seen at $8 billion, down 17% from a year earlier, with the bulk of the declines in the last two weeks of March as coronavirus outbreaks accelerated globally, causing an average daily revenue loss of $100 million.

+The results are preliminary and final first-quarter numbers may change, it said, without disclosing a date for publication.

-The loss includes just over $1 billion in special charges, mainly reflecting a reserve on a loan United made in connection with an investment in Colombia’s Avianca Holdings (AVT_p.CN) as part of its plans for a larger tie-up in Latin America.
+The estimated first-quarter loss includes just over $1 billion in special charges, mainly reflecting a reserve on a loan United made in connection with an investment in Colombia’s Avianca Holdings AVT_p.CN as part of its plans for a larger tie-up in Latin America.

 The loan was backed by a controlling interest in Avianca, which has not flown any passenger flights since March 24 as its main Colombia and El Salvador hubs shut down their air spaces.